prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

    1. aws_key (private key)
    2. aws_key.pub (public key)

-We are going to use public key **aws_key.pub** inside the terraform file to provision/start the ec2 instance.
+We are going to use public key **aws_key.pub** inside the Terraform file to provision/start the ec2 instance.
-Alright, now we have the public key and the private key with us, let us create our terraform configuration file using the public key i.e. aws_key.pub
+Alright, now we have the public key and the private key with us, let us create our Terraform configuration file using the public key i.e. aws_key.pub

 ## 3. Create your first Terraform infrastructure (main.tf)
-   Before we start writing terraform script, the first thing to learn over here is - You need to save your configuration with **.tf** extension.
+   Before we start writing Terraform script, the first thing to learn over here is - You need to save your configuration with **.tf** extension.
 We will start by            creating an empty main.tf file.

 ### 3.1 Provider
    The first line of code in which we are going to write is provider.
-We need to tell terraform which cloud provider we are going to connect .e.g - AWS, Google, or        Azure
+We need to tell Terraform which cloud provider we are going to connect .e.g - AWS, Google, or        Azure

    As this article is focused on AWS, so we are going to mention AWS as our provider.